TorFX is one of many money transfer companies available to you when it comes to international money transfers.

-Your money can’t be used to pay creditors or tie up the business should they fold.
+Your money can’t be used to pay other creditors should they fold.

-If TorFX goes into administration, the full amount of your funds is returned to you.
+If TorFX goes into administration, you should get the full amount of your funds returned to you.

 This scheme only entitles you to up to £85k of your money back if the bank went under.

-Compare that to TorFX where you’ll receive all of your funds back, they’re actually safer than a bank.
+Compare that to TorFX, where all your funds are safeguarded, and you could argue they’re actually safer than a bank.

 Is TorFX trustworthy?